-Small intestinal bacterial overgrowth is most often treated with antibiotics.
+Small intestinal bacterial overgrowth is most often treated with antibiotics such as rifaximin (brand name Xifaxan).
 This helps reduce the problem bacteria but also kills off the healthy bacteria necessary for proper digestive functioning.
 For some patients with SIBO caused by blind loop syndrome, long-term antibiotic courses may be required.
-(17)
+(19)

 So how do you treat SIBO and SIBO symptoms?
 First, it’s important to identify if there’s an underlying cause.
 The next step is to start reversing the nutritional deficiencies.
 A healthy diet, nutritional supplements and lifestyle changes are necessary to get the body back in balance.

 My first recommendation to overcome SIBO is to consume smaller amounts of food during meals.
-Spread your meals out at 5-6 smaller portions per day rather than 3.
-Eating smaller meals allows you to digest foods more quickly which is crucial to overcoming SIBO.
+Spread your meals out at 5–6 smaller portions per day rather than 3 larger meals.
+Eating smaller meals allows you to digest foods more quickly, which is crucial to overcoming SIBO.
 Overeating is one of the worst things for SIBO because it causes food to sit longer in the stomach and can also damage gastric juice production.
-Low stomach acid production is one of the main contributing factors of SIBO because stomach acid kills of bacteria in your upper GI regions.
+Low stomach acid production is one of the main contributing factors of SIBO because stomach acid kills off bacteria in your upper GI regions.

 In this study, Lactobacillus casei, Lactobacillus plantarum, Streptococcus faecalis and Bifidobacterium brevis were administered for five days to half of the study group, while the other half of the study group received antibiotics for five days.
 All participants ate the same diet, which limited consumption of dairy products, legumes, leafy green vegetables and alcohol.